Silent Bugs in Deep Learning Frameworks: An Empirical Study of Keras and TensorFlow: Conclusion

 \section{Conclusion}

-In this paper, we conducted the first empirical study to understand characteristics of such silent bugs inside DL libraries that may result in the design of effective debugging techniques for detecting them.
-We have showcased 77 reproducible silent bugs in TensorFlow and Keras by inspecting 1,168 issues from their GitHub repository.
+In this paper, we conducted the first empirical study to understand the characteristics of silent bugs inside DL frameworks that may result in the design of effective debugging techniques for detecting them.
+We have showcased \textbf{77} reproducible silent bugs in TensorFlow by inspecting \textbf{1,168} issues from their GitHub repository.
 The studied bugs were classified into 7 scenarios and 4 impact levels according to the way they can impact DL experiments (designing DL models, training, or inference).
 We have also identified the framework components that are responsible for the bugs.
-We have then conducted an online survey with 103 TensorFlow/Keras developers to validate our results.
+We then conducted an online survey with \textbf{103} TensorFlow users to validate our results.
 The participants generally agreed with the significant impact of silent bugs in DL libraries and acknowledged our findings (i.e., categories of silent bugs and the proposed impact scale).
 Finally, we suggested a set of guidelines to help design effective detection tools for silent bugs.
+We studied the manifestation of silent bugs in order to help both users and developers to realize the potential danger of such bugs, as well as to provide a first step for developers to identify where they could be located (in the case of Keras/Tensorflow) and how they manifest so they can, hopefully, have an easier time diagnosing them.

-Although there exist different DL frameworks, as they tackle the same subject the way of working is not that different.
+Although there exist different DL frameworks, they face similar issues and so we surmise that similar observations could be made.
 Thus, our results can be used as the basis to study silent bugs in other frameworks.
-A comparison among the bug types among different frameworks would also be interesting.
-As another direction for future work, we plan to design detection techniques to help developers identify abnormal behaviors that may be caused by silent bugs and track their root cause in DL libraries.
-Moreover, dynamic analysis can be employed to study the runtime behaviors of silent bugs. \ifCLASSOPTIONcompsoc
+A comparison of the bug types among different frameworks would also be interesting.
+As another direction for future work, we plan to design detection techniques to help developers identify abnormal behaviors that may be caused by silent bugs and track their root causes.